 10 Tips For Rebuilding Your Credit After Filing For Bankruptcy

 Filing for bankruptcy is a very tough pill to swallow.
-Yes a bankruptcy may stay on your credit report for up to 10 years depending on the type, but there is definitely light at the end of the tunnel.
-After filing, your score will be rather low, but there are steps you can begin taking right away to start rebuilding your credit.
+It can stay on your credit report for up to 10 years but there is light at the end of the tunnel.
+As soon as you file, you are free to begin taking steps to start rebuilding your credit.

 1. Assess your situation by reviewing your credit report

-Your first step to getting your credit back on track is to get a copy of your credit report and go over it to make certain everything is accurate.
-If you do encounter any errors, make sure to dispute them and get them corrected promptly.
-There are plenty of places to access your credit report and you are entitled to one free credit report each year from the 3 agencies (Equifax, Experian and TransUnion).
+Your first step to getting your credit back on track after filing for bankruptcy is to get a copy of your credit report.
+Take the time to go over it and make sure everything is accurate.
+If you do encounter any errors, dispute them and get them corrected promptly.
+If your situation is more complex, it is a good idea to look into hiring a reputable credit repair company.
+You are entitled to one free credit report each year from the 3 agencies (Equifax, Experian and TransUnion).

 2. Open a secured card